 How to Use Product Collections to Drive Email Marketing CTRs

-We know that email marketing is a vital cog in an online retailer's marketing arsenal.
+We know that email marketing is one of the main digital touchpoints and a vital cog in an online retailer's marketing arsenal.
 When combined with the right segmentation and product personalization, it:

 - Maximizes ROAS